 Things to Consider When Buying a Bed-in-a-Box

 Thickness – Most bed-in-a-box models run from about 6-14 inches thick.
 Typically, the thinner the mattress, the firmer it will feel.
-Thickness also helps to determine base support.
+Thickness also helps to determine needed base support.
 If your mattress is on the thicker side, a platform alone may be sufficient, while a thinner mattress may feel best on a box spring or other elevating layer.

-Support – Most bed-in-a-box models that utilize coils offer additional structural support but are not as supportive as traditional steel coil mattresses.
+Body Weight / Support – Most bed-in-a-box models that utilize coils offer additional structural support but are not as supportive as traditional steel coil mattresses.
 Sleepers who weigh over 200 pounds will need more support in a mattress than those who weigh less.
 Support becomes even more crucial if you and/or your partner weigh over 250 pounds.
 Check mattress weight limits to be sure your new bed-in-a-box is designed to support you without sinking or sagging over time.

 Size – Bed-in-a-box mattresses range from crib size to California king.
 Some sellers don’t offer exchanges for a smaller or larger mattress, so be sure to measure your bed frame, box spring, and bedroom before buying.
 And remember — larger may be better if you share a bed with a partner, children, or pets.

-Brands – Each bed-in-a-box company offers its own design, blend of materials, and unique mattress feel.
+Brand / Retailer – Each bed-in-a-box company offers its own design, blend of materials, and unique mattress feel.
 Know your preferences and price range before you comparison shop to help narrow down your options.
 And don’t forget to check out customer reviews, shipping rates, trial periods, and return policies.
 Here at Sleepopolis, we specialize in comparing mattress options to help take the guesswork out of the purchasing process.

 Delivery – Most bed-in-a box mattresses are shipped free in the contiguous U.S. and typically arrive by ground delivery.
 Shipping times vary according to manufacturer and stock levels of a particular product.
 Expedited shipping is often available for an additional charge.
-Buyers can also pay extra for White Glove delivery, which usually includes unboxing and setting up the new mattress and removing the old one if necessary.
+Buyers can also pay extra for white glove delivery, which usually includes unboxing and setting up the new mattress and removing the old one if necessary.

 The Bill – To avoid hidden fees or surprises, check carefully before completing your purchase.
 Some buyers may need to pay sales tax or recycling fees in addition to the cost of the mattress.